lucasols/palinter/src/test_cases/rules_expect/file_has_sibling_file.md

     chatMessageStore.actions.ts: ''

 expected_errors:
-  - "File './multiple_has_name/chatMessageStore.utils.ts' error: should have a sibling file matching pattern 'chatMessageStore.ts'"
+  - "File ./multiple_has_name/chatMessageStore.utils.ts:\n • should have a sibling file matching pattern 'chatMessageStore.ts'"
-  - "File './multiple_has_name/chatMessageStore.actions.ts' error: should have a sibling file matching pattern 'chatMessageStore.ts'"
+  - "File ./multiple_has_name/chatMessageStore.actions.ts:\n • should have a sibling file matching pattern 'chatMessageStore.ts'"
 ```